Melinda Moustakis

 The New York Times Book Review

 Homestead is a beautiful novel, quiet as a snowfall, warm as a glowing wood stove.
-It’s also a profound look at how we navigate one another, and what it means to reveal ourselves to the ones we care about…Admirers of Marilynne Robinson and Alice Munro are bound to appreciate.”
+It’s also a profound look at how we navigate one another, and what it means to reveal ourselves to the ones we care about…Admirers of Marilynne Robinson…are bound to appreciate.”

 NPR